hpml2018/SinglePaged/_posts/2018-01-04-submission.md

 ### Submission

 We invite authors to submit original work to HPML.
-Proceedings will be published in IEEE Xplore. **Furthermore, a number of selected papers will be invited to a special issue of the Journal of Parallel and Distributed Computing (JPDC) - Elsevier.**
+All papers will be peer reviewed and accepted papers will be published in IEEE Xplore. **Furthermore, a number of selected papers will be invited to a special issue of the Journal of Parallel and Distributed Computing (JPDC) - Elsevier.**

 <a href="https://www.journals.elsevier.com/journal-of-parallel-and-distributed-computing/call-for-papers/special-issue-advances-parallel-high-performance-computing">ELSEVIER JPDC - Special Issue on Advances on Parallel and High Performance Computing for AI Applications</a>